ajaymadhavan14/Node-JS-Assessment/bindings/README.md

 ## Build Instructions

 1. Install the required dependencies:

 $ npm install -g node-gyp

 2. Clone the repository and navigate to the addon directory:

 $ git clone https://github.com/your/repo.git
 $ cd addon

 3. Build the addon using node-gyp:

 $ node-gyp configure
 $ node-gyp build

-4. Use the Addon in JavaScript const addon = require('./build/Release/addon');
+4. Use the Addon in JavaScript:

+const addon = require('./build/Release/addon');

 const input = 'Hello, world!';